The phone rings and it's a potential vendor. Hurray!

 These are all items you can store in bulk in your office (20 of each) so it's easy to put a pre-listing kit together at short notice.

-There is something about 'breaking bread' with clients and giving edible gifts that can instantly take your budding relationship to a higher level.
+There is something about 'breaking bread' with clients and giving edible gifts that can instantly build rapport and help take your budding relationship to a higher level.
 This kind of thoughtful delivery is arguably worth more than a fancy brochure and is certainly better than an ad-hoc collection of real estate collateral.

 Throw in some client testimonials too and you will be setting yourself up for a successful appraisal process.

 Other (actually useful) things to include in your pre-listing kit:

 - Intro letter (click here for a template)

 - Presentation tips